 Annual and Long Range Plan

-An annual risk assessment will be performed by the Office of Internal Audit to determine which auditable areas should be placed on the annual audit plan to be approved by the Audit Committee.
+An annual risk assessment will be performed by the Office of Internal Audit to determine which auditable areas should be placed on the annual audit plan to be approved by the Audit and Finance Committee.

 Scope of Work

 The Office of Internal Audit will conduct its activities in accordance with applicable standards for professional practice of internal auditing.
 The scope of each internal audit will encompass the examination and evaluation of the adequacy and effectiveness of the organization’s system of internal control and the quality of performance in carrying out assigned responsibilities.
 The scope of each audit will be based on all or any combination of the following: